A Check on the Personal Representative's Spending

 The Refund Power

 If the court finds that someone was overpaid, it can order that person to return the excess to the estate.
-This applies to the personal representative, to any employee of the estate, and to any professional hired during administration.
+This applies to the representative, any employee of the estate, and any professional hired during the process.

 Any person who has received excessive compensation from an estate for services rendered may be ordered to make appropriate refund.